mjftw/patchwork/README.md

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `patchwork` to your list of dependencies in `mix.exs`:
+The package can be installed by adding `patchwork` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do